Article by Indigenous affairs correspondent Shahni Wellington and the Specialist Reporting Team’s Kirstie Wellauer for ABC News

 In recent years, many significant sites in Victoria have been damaged or destroyed, Mr Paton said.

-In April, Lake Bolac resident unknowingly moved stones on his property, known as the Kooyang Stone Arrangement, that were placed in the shape of an eel by Aboriginal people more than 1,500 years ago.
+In April, a Lake Bolac resident unknowingly moved stones on his property, known as the Kooyang Stone Arrangement, that were placed in the shape of an eel by Aboriginal people more than 1,500 years ago.

 Given significant sites are not just at threat by mining or commercial development, but by human error too, Mr Paton said there is a need for stronger, consistent protection.